7 Spring Cleaning Hacks Every Mom Needs to Shortcut Cleaning Time

 How do I start spring cleaning my house?

 All it takes is a handful of natural cleaning staples and a plan to start spring cleaning.
-For this shortcut method to spring cleaning, we’re gonna focus on cleaning tasks that make a big impact, yet can be cleaned with little effort on your part.
+For this shortcut method to spring cleaning, we’re going to focus on cleaning tasks that make a big impact yet can be cleaned with little effort on your part.

 And you won’t have to give up a weekend or an entire day to complete all 7.
 You can get out and enjoy the spring weather instead.